 Blueprint Sharing: Ask students to share their blueprints with the class, and discuss their approach to meeting the requirements and constraints.
 Have students share what made creating the blueprint challenging and which parts of designing the blueprint they most enjoyed.
 If desired, discuss with students how engineers and architects now use computers to create their final blueprints (e.g., using specially-designed CAD — computer aided drawing — software).

-Have students find the actual cost of a real parking garage and what materials are used.
+Have students research to find the real-world final cost of a making a parking garage and what materials were used.

 Have students research a structure that they really like and write a short (one-page) report about the architecture and engineering involved.

 As a class, watch a video about a famous building and/or a famous architect and talk about the architecture and engineering involved.